kalgynirae/context-managers-pybay-2025/script.md

 [forward again]

-This is why most people don't run into the open file limit in practice, even if they don't use `with`.
+Thanks to garbage collection, most people won't run into the open file limit in practice, even if they don't use `with`.
 As long as they don't *accidentally* keep references to their file objects, the garbage collector takes care of closing the files.

 Since we have garbage collection, why do we need `with` at all?
 Let's see what the slide says... [expand] Yes.
 But why?
 Oh... [expand] Dunno.
 You don't know??